achamian/think-center/Working with Claude Desktop.md

 2. **MCP Server Configurations**

    ### Filesystem Server
-   **Purpose**: Source of truth for exo and artifacts - enables Claude to read/write your project files
+   **Purpose**: Source of truth for fuzzy-memory and artifacts - enables Claude to read/write your project files
    ```json
    {
      "filesystem": {